nhatcher/nhatcher.github.io/content/post/on-hats-and-sats.md

 * a or d
 * not c or d

-This is compose of 3 clauses and there are 4 variables (a, b, c , d).
+This is composed of 3 clauses and there are 4 variables (a, b, c , d).

 There is a general constructive theorem called the _Tseitin transformation_ that converts any problem in boolean logic to an equivalent in CNF.

-As I said, in our case the problem will already de in CNF so we don't need to bother about that.
+As I said, in our case the problem will already be in CNF so we don't need to bother about that.
 The next step will be to write the problem in a way a Solver can digest it.
 The standard way is to assign a positive to each variable.
 For instance

 * a -> 1
 * b -> 2